Victorian gold-plated, arched mirror on porcelain legs - antique

 Victorian gilded overmantel with an arched shape featuring an original mirror panel set in a beautifully decorated and carved frame with foil-covered sculptures on the sides and original porcelain feet.
 This magnificent wall mirror has been restored and remains in excellent condition, ready to be placed in your home.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Noteworthy are antique pieces in Rococo and Louis XV styles.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning irregularly developed pearl—was highly ornate, designed to dazzle with splendor and serve a role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and bas-reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+Currently, many global brands reproduce such pieces, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, and each style had its own character.
-This is especially important when searching for an elegant antique that suits your interior.
+It’s important to remember that furniture production varied by country, and each style had its own unique character.
+This is especially important when searching for elegant antique pieces suited to your interior.

-The key to stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the authenticity of each item in accordance with its description and photographs.
+The key aspect of stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
 We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details